shauneaves/cosmo_wiki/README.md

    > - [Embed a custom Google Map](https://tribulant.com/blog/wordpress/easy-embedding-a-google-map-with-multiple-markers-to-your-site/)
 <br>

-- In GitHub Desktop, click the 'Current branch' dropdown and then click 'New branch'.
-Give it your new branch an intuitive name for your edits (e.g. 'adding-person', or 'adding-publication')
+- In GitHub Desktop, click the `Current branch` dropdown and then click `New branch`.
+Give it your new branch an intuitive name for your edits (e.g. '*adding-person*', or '*adding-publication*')
 - You are now ready to do make some changes to your local files.
 Things you might like to try are:
   - [Add a person](#add-a-person)
   - [Add a publication](#add-a-publication)